 Exporting Applications

 vvvv allows you to export a patch into an executable, standalone program.
-In order to do so, open the Application Exporter via Quad > Export... or shortcut F10.
+There are two ways to do this:

 Application to export